-You might think that spy cameras are only good for detective work or home security, but they have many other uses too – and some of these uses may surprise you.
+You might think that a spy camera is only good for detective work or home security, but they have many other uses, too – and some of these uses may surprise you.
 For example, there are a number of ways in which surveillance equipment can help the environment.
-They can be employed to deter or punish environmentally unfriendly behaviours, as well as improving the ‘green’ practices of both businesses and individuals.
+They can be employed to deter or punish environmentally unfriendly behaviours and improve the ‘green’ practices of both businesses and individuals.
 Here are just a handful of the ways that spy cameras can help us all be a little bit greener…

-Fly tipping is not only unsightly to look at and unhygienic, it is also inconsiderate and antisocial.
-Just as crucially though, the dumping of rubbish, large appliances and furniture, building waste and even industrial waste can also be extremely damaging to the environment.
+Fly-tipping is not only unsightly to look at and unhygienic, but it is also inconsiderate and antisocial.
+Just as crucially, though, the dumping of rubbish, large appliances and furniture, building waste and even industrial waste can also be extremely damaging to the environment.

-Hazardous chemicals, from appliances such as fridge freezers, paint or industrial sites, can contaminate the soil.
-Wildlife can be hurt or killed by dangerous items dumped in natural areas, as well as from soil contamination.
+Hazardous chemicals from appliances such as fridge freezers, paint or industrial sites can contaminate the soil.
+Wildlife can be hurt or killed by dangerous items dumped in natural areas and from soil contamination.
 Some dumped items take decades or even longer to degrade, with some causing more ecological damage as they do so.

-Spy cameras can stop this kind of behaviour in its tracks, not only helping to keeping areas clean but also sending a very clear message that fly tipping will not be tolerated.
+Spy cameras can stop this kind of behaviour in its tracks, helping keep areas clean and sending a clear message that fly-tipping will not be tolerated.
 They can catch the perpetrator in the act, capturing their face and their illegal nocturnal activity on camera.
-Surveillance equipment can be installed anywhere, from the streets of a city to the woods and rural areas where fly tipping is common.
+Surveillance equipment can be installed anywhere, from the streets of a city to the woods and rural areas where fly-tipping is common.

 Monitoring recycling and other environmentally unfriendly workplace behaviour

 Businesses today have a legal duty to put certain measures in place for waste management and other activities which could affect the environment.
-Key examples of this include recycling and responsible waste management, as well as pollution and other kinds of waste disposal.
+Key examples of this include recycling, responsible waste management, pollution, and other kinds of waste disposal.
 There are also voluntary steps that many organisations are taking in order to reduce their carbon footprints even further in order to improve their green credentials.